wallyt/DataCourseProject/README.md

 # Getting and Cleaning Data Course Project
 ### Wally Thornton
 ## Overview
 The run_analysis.R function reads, cleans and reformats a data set of activity tracking measurements, collected and made available by the University of California at Irvine.
-The data can be found [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and a description of the data can be found [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+The data can be downloaded [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and a description of the data can be found [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

+run\_analysis.R contains two functions: run\_analysis(), which performs all of the reading, cleaning and shaping of the data; and ensurePkg(), which is a helper function to ensure the packages needed by run_analysis() are installed and loaded into R.

 ## Project Summary
 Using the data sets provided, run_analysis.R: